Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Professors shouldn’t tell lies.
 Sure, it was a joke, but see the consequences?

 You know what.
-How do you know the professors in your life, those that you look up to and count on to give you valid information are not telling you jokes?
+How do you know the professors in your life, those that you look up to and count on to give you valid information, are not telling you jokes?
 What’s their source of information?
 This can refer to anyone who is in a teacher, explainer position.
-Myself included.
+Me included.

 Both the purveyor of false information and the receiver are going to be embarrassed and have some REthinking and REorganizing of their minds and worldviews to do.